-When we think of mental health issues we quite often immediately associate them as something that adults suffer from, however, I want to unlock the door to the hidden world of children with mental health issues and the struggles they are their families endure day in, day out.
+When we think of mental health issues, we quite often immediately associate them with something that adults suffer from; however, I want to unlock the door to the hidden world of children with mental health issues and the struggles they and their families endure day in, day out.

-Imagine being a child and simply dreading waking up the next day, to face yet another round of torture that only you can really feel, whether that be anxiety, anorexia, depression, suicidal thoughts, etc.; the list goes on.
-You don’t understand what is happening to you, why you feel this way or maybe you can’t even decipher the jumble of emotions you feel.
+Imagine being a child and simply dreading waking up the next day, to face yet another round of torture that only you can really feel, whether that be anxiety, anorexia, depression, suicidal thoughts, etc. – the list goes on.
+You don’t understand what is happening to you or why you feel this way or maybe you can’t even decipher the jumble of emotions you feel.
 You can’t tell your friends; they wouldn’t understand or you simply fear the stigma.
 What if they think I’m mad?
 Maybe I am mad?
-Your school and teachers aren’t any better, you may be punished for the way you behave due to the pure ignorance that your behaviour isn’t because your naughty; it’s a cry for help.
+Your school and teachers aren’t any better.
+You may be punished for the way you behave due to the pure ignorance that your behaviour isn’t because you’re naughty; it’s a cry for help.
 Help that you won’t receive.

-‘What?’ you must be thinking, surely if a child is suffering so badly then they the NHS will be able to provide them with the care they need, in exactly the same way they would if a child had a physical condition?
+‘What?’ you must be thinking, surely if a child is suffering so badly, then the NHS will be able to provide them with the care they need, in exactly the same way they would if a child had a physical condition?
 Naively, I once thought the same as you, until I uncovered a section of society I refer to as the ‘forgotten children’.
 These children fly under the radar because they are not ‘sick’ enough to access the mental health support they need; they aren’t considered to be at a high enough risk of killing themselves or causing harm to the public.
 Simple, let’s sweep them under the carpet.
-Tragically, there are thousands of ‘forgotten children’ across the UK due to the fact that the NHS runs CAMHS (Children and Adolescent Mental Health Service) is stretched to its absolute limits.
-This is due to the fact the service isn’t given the amount of funding it needs to meet the huge demand, causing a backlog of referrals or sadly blatant refusals for support.
-These children and their families are left with no-one to turn to, their GP may prescribe them medication in extreme circumstances but quite often they are just left to suffer in silence, slowing becoming sicker and sicker.
+Tragically, there are thousands of ‘forgotten children’ across the UK due to the fact that the NHS-run CAMHS (Children and Adolescent Mental Health Service) is stretched to its absolute limits.
+This is due to the fact that the service isn’t given the amount of funding it needs to meet the huge demand, causing a backlog of referrals or, sadly, blatant refusals for support.
+These children and their families are left with no one to turn to, their GP may prescribe them medication in extreme circumstances but quite often they are just left to suffer in silence, slowly becoming sicker and sicker.

 When I emailed my local MP expressing my concerns, I learnt from her that a new service for young people with mild to moderate mental health issues (called Mental Health Support Teams) are gradually being rolled out across the country.
 Emphasis on the word gradually.
 In her email, she stated that the Mental Health Support Teams will be rolled out to 20–25% of England by 2023/2024!
 Truly appalling.